coderedcorp/coderedcms/docs/getting_started/tutorial01.rst

     Our site with a dark navbar.

 This look isn't ideal for the CRX-pharma website, so in the admin screen lets navigate back to **Settings > CRX Settings**.
-Then change our settings to:
+Then change our settings back to the defaults:

  * **Navbar color scheme:** Light
  * **Navbar CSS class:** ``bg-light``